 William Nelson

-William Nelson specializes in the history of the Enlightenment and the French Revolution.
+William Nelson specializes in the intellectual history of the Enlightenment and the French Revolution.
 His research focuses on the ways that ideas about time, race, and biopolitics emerged in eighteenth-century France and the Atlantic world.
-His book Enlightenment Biopolitics will appear with the University of Chicago Press in 2024.
-The Time of Enlightenment: Constructing the Future in France 1750 to Year One was published in 2021.
-He co-edited the book The French Revolution in Global Perspective (Cornell, 2013) with Suzanne Desan and Lynn Hunt.
-Articles and essays of his have been published in The American Historical Review and History Workshop Journal, while chapters on a distinctively Atlantic Enlightenment and the effects of colonial history on the French Revolution have appeared in edited volumes.
-Other research and teaching interests include the development of early modern globalization, the history of the life sciences, social theory, the phenomenological tradition, modernist prose, and experimental forms of writing history.
-His essay “Five Ways of Being a Painting” won the Notting Hill Editions Essay Prize in 2017 and was subsequently published in Five Ways of Being a Painting and Other Essays (Notting Hill Editions, 2017).
-Weaving together the personal and the historical, the essay builds on his interests in experimental modernist prose, early modern globalization, aesthetics, and the history of ideas.
+He is the author of Enlightenment Biopolitics (Chicago, 2024) winner of the Cheiron Book Prize and the Kenshur Prize, The Time of Enlightenment: Constructing the Future in France, 1750 to Year One (Toronto, 2021), and a co-editor of The French Revolution in Global Perspective (Cornell, 2013).
+Articles and essays of his have been published in The American Historical Review, History Workshop Journal, Oxford University Studies in the Enlightenment, and Revue d’histoire moderne et contemporaine, while chapters on a distinctively Atlantic Enlightenment and the effects of colonial history on the French Revolution have appeared in edited volumes.
+Other research and teaching interests include the development of early modern globalization, the history of the life sciences and human sciences, social theory, visual studies, the phenomenological tradition, modernist prose, and experimental forms of writing history.
+His essay “Five Ways of Being a Painting” won the Notting Hill Editions Essay Prize in 2017 and was subsequently published in Five Ways of Being a Painting and Other Essays.
+Weaving together the personal and the historical, the essay builds on his interests in experimental modernist prose, early modern globalization, art, aesthetics, and the history of ideas.

-In 2018, Professor Nelson was a Visiting Professor at the École des Hautes Études en Sciences Sociales in Paris.
-Before coming to the University of Toronto, Professor Nelson was a Research Fellow at The Institute for Historical Studies at The University of Texas at Austin, a Visiting Assistant Professor at the University of Miami, and at Cambridge University he was a Mellon Postdoctoral Research Fellow and Associate Director of Studies at the Centre for History and Economics (where he is currently a Research Associate).
+He has been a Visiting Professor at the École des Hautes Études en Sciences Sociales (EHESS) in Paris and at the University of Regensburg in Germany.
+He was a Research Fellow at The Institute for Historical Studies at The University of Texas at Austin, a Visiting Assistant Professor at the University of Miami, and at Cambridge University he was a Mellon Postdoctoral Research Fellow and Associate Director of Studies at the Centre for History and Economics (where he is currently a Research Associate).

 People Type: